Stellar angular momentum of intermediate redshift galaxies in MUSE surveys

 {Leibniz-Institut f\"ur Astrophysik Potsdam (AIP), An der Sternwarte 16, 14482 Potsdam, Germany \and Canada-France-Hawaii Telescope, 65-1238 Mamalahoa Highway, Kamuela, HI 96743, USA \and Aix Marseille Univ, CNRS, CNES, LAM, Marseille, France \and Institut de Recherche en Astrophysique et Planétologie (IRAP), Université de Toulouse, CNRS, UPS, CNES, Toulouse, France \and Centre de Recherche Astrophysique de Lyon UMR5574, Univ Lyon1, ENS de Lyon, CNRS, F-69230 Saint-Genis-Laval, France \and Max Planck Institute for Astronomy, K\"{o}nigstuhl 17, 69117 Heidelberg, Germany }

-\abstract {We quantify the stellar rotation of galaxies by computing the $\lambda_{R}$ parameter, a proxy for the stellar angular momentum in a sample of 106 intermediate redshift galaxies (0.1 $<$ z $<$ 0.8).
+\abstract {We quantify the stellar rotation of galaxies by computing the $\lambda_{R}$ parameter, a proxy for the stellar angular momentum in a sample of 106 intermediate-redshift galaxies (0.1 $<$ z $<$ 0.8).
 The sample is located in the CANDELS/GOODS-S and CANDELS/COSMOS regions, and it was observed by various MUSE surveys.
-We create spatially resolved stellar velocity and velocity dispersion maps using a full-spectrum fitting technique, covering spatially $\sim$2$R_{e}$ for the galaxies.
-The sample spans stellar masses from $\sim$10$^{7.5}$ M$_{\odot}$ to 10$^{11.8} $ M$_{\odot}$ with star formation rates from log$_{10}$(SFR) $\approx$-3 M$_{\odot}$yr$^{-1}$ to $\approx$1.7 M$_{\odot}$yr$^{-1}$ over a range of 6 Gyr in cosmic time.
-We study how the atmospheric seeing, introduced by the instrumental Point Spread Function (PSF), affects the measured spin parameter and we apply corrections when pertinent.
-Through the analysis of the $\lambda_{R}-\epsilon$ diagram, we notice that the fraction of round and massive galaxies increases with redshift.
-We do not measure any galaxy with $\lambda_{R}$ < 0.1 in the sample and we find only one potential, but uncertain, low-mass slow rotator at z $\sim0.3$, more similar to the z = 0 low-mass slow rotators characterised by counter-rotation than massive ellipticals.
+We created spatially resolved stellar velocity and velocity dispersion maps using a full-spectrum fitting technique, covering spatially $\sim$2$R_{e}$ for the galaxies.
+The sample spans stellar masses from $\sim$10$^{7.5}$ M$_{\odot}$ to 10$^{11.8} $ M$_{\odot}$ with star formation rates (SFRs) from log$_{10}$(SFR) $\approx$-3 M$_{\odot}$yr$^{-1}$ to $\approx$1.7 M$_{\odot}$yr$^{-1}$ over a range of 6 Gyr in cosmic time.
+We studied how the atmospheric seeing, introduced by the instrumental point spread function (PSF), affects the measured spin parameter, and we applied corrections when pertinent.
+Through the analysis of the $\lambda_{R}-\epsilon$ diagram, we note that the fraction of round and massive galaxies increases with redshift.
+We did not measure any galaxy with $\lambda_{R}$ < 0.1 in the sample, and we found only one potential (but uncertain) low-mass slow rotator at z $\sim0.3$, more similar to the z=0 low-mass slow rotators characterized by counter-rotation than to massive ellipticals.
 Moreover, we do not see an evident evolution or trend in the stellar angular momentum with redshift.
-We characterize the galaxy environment using two different indicators: a local estimator based on the Voronoi tesselation method, and a global estimator derived by the use of the Friends-of-Friends (FoF) algorithm.
+We characterized the galaxy environment using two different indicators: a local estimator based on the Voronoi tesselation method, and a global estimator derived by the use of the friends-of-friends (FoF) algorithm.
 We find no correlation between the environment and $\lambda_{R}$ given that we are not probing dense regions or massive galaxy structures.
-We also analyze the kinematic maps of the sample finding that about 40$\%$ of galaxies are consistent with being regular rotators (RR), having rotating stellar discs with flat velocity dispersion maps, while $\sim20\%$ of galaxies have complex velocity maps and can be identified as non-regular rotators in spite of their $\lambda_{R}$ values.
+We also analysed the kinematic maps of the sample finding that about 40\% of the galaxies are consistent with being regular rotators (RRs), having rotating stellar discs with flat velocity dispersion maps, while $\sim20\%$ have complex velocity maps and can be identified as non-regular rotators in spite of their $\lambda_{R}$ values.
 For the remaining galaxies the classification is uncertain.
-As we lack galaxies with $\lambda_{R}$ < 0.1 in the sample, we are not able to identify when galaxies lose their angular momentum and become slow rotators within the surveyed environments, area and redshift range.}
+As we lack galaxies with $\lambda_{R}$ < 0.1 in the sample, we are not able to identify when galaxies lose their angular momentum and become slow rotators within the surveyed environments, area, and redshift range.}

 \keywords{galaxies: evolution -- galaxies: formation -- galaxies: kinematics and dynamics } \authorrunning{Constanza Mu\~{n}oz L\'{o}pez et al.}